dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 THE SUBSTRATUM

-The earth considered as a substratum is not only that with respect to which

-anything moves, it is also that with respect to which anything is right side up,

-or tilted, or inverted.
-That is to say, it extends from horizon to horizon; it is
+The earth considered as a substratum is not only that with respect to which anything moves, it is also that with respect to which anything is right side up, or tilted, or inverted.
+That is to say, it extends from horizon to horizon; it is horizontal.

-horizontal.
 Gravity is absolute, not relative, at the ecological level.

-The puzzling psychological problems of the uprightness of a picture

-relative to its frame, of a pattern relative to a page, and of an image relative

-to a retina are not primary problems but derivative.
-Events and the Information for Perceiving Events 89
+The puzzling psychological problems of the uprightness of a picture relative to its frame, of a pattern relative to a page, and of an image relative to a retina are not primary problems but derivative.

 Note that displacements and turns and deformations, even wave motions and the flow of a stream, may occur without breaking the continuity of any surface.
 Rupture occurs when the continuity fails, and this is a highly signi- ficant ecological event.
 For the cracked ground, as in an earthquake, cannot be walked upon, and a torn roof does not afford shelter.
 The broken pot no longer holds water, and the broken skin of the animal constitutes an injury.
 The maximum of disruption can be thought of as disintegration.
 The surface "falls to pieces," as we say, which means a complete failure of continuity.
 In that case, the event passes from a change in layout to a change in existence; the surface ceases to exist because the substance has changed its"state."